ppande574/Johnson_Trotter_Algorithm/README.md

 # Johnson_Trotter_Algorithm
-This program computes all permutations of a lexiographically sorted string.
+This program computes all permutations of a lexiographically sorted string using the [Johnson and Trotter algorithm](https://www.geeksforgeeks.org/johnson-trotter-algorithm/).

 It is assumed that the string is already sorted.